Harry George Champion

+Early life

+Champion was the son of British entomologist George Charles Champion.
 He studied at New College, Oxford, and obtained a degree in chemistry in 1912 and then studied botany and forestry under William Schlich.

+Career

 He joined the Indian Forest Service in 1915 and became a silviculturist at the Forest Research Institute at Dehradun staying there until 1936 before becoming a Conservator in the United Provinces.
 He left India in 1939 and became a Professor of Forestry at Oxford, succeeding Robert Scott Troup.
 Troup had offered him a position at the Imperial Forestry Institute in 1924 but Champion chose not to join it.
 He married Troup's secretary Crystal Parsons.

+Forest classification

 Champion published an initial classification of the forest types of India and Burma in 1936.
 This was revised in 1968 by S K. Seth and this is referred to as the Champion and Seth classification of the forest types of India.
 His younger brother F. W. Champion was also a forester in India and a pioneer in wildlife photography.